mads-hartmann/blog.mads-hartmann.com/_posts/2017-08-20-deploying-prototypes-using-docker.md

 It was a fun experience helping my brother deploy his service as the requirements were so different from what I usually have to deal with when automating our deployments at [Famly][famly].
-Usually I worry about the availability of the service, configuring auto-scaling, ensuring the logs are persisted and querable, and things like that.
+I worry about the availability of the service, configuring auto-scaling, ensuring the logs are persisted and queryable, and things like that.
 However, in this case we didn't really care about any of these things -- Instead our main focus was __simplicity__ and __ease of automation__.